 \subsubsection{MeerKAT observations}

 At 06:00 UTC on May 2, 2020, a 4-hour observation of the globular cluster 47 Tucanae (NGC 104) was made.
-A total of 56 antennas were used with the majority being in the MeerKAT core. \textsc{Mosaic} was invoked to produce a tiling of 264 beams with an overlap ratio of 0.7.
+A total of 56 antennas were used with the majority being in the MeerKAT core.
+The observing band was centered at 1.284 GHz with a bandwidth of 865 MHz which was divided into 256 channels.
+During the observation, the source went from an hour angle of -33.4$^\circ$ to 26.8$^\circ$. \textsc{Mosaic} was invoked to produce a tiling of 264 beams with an overlap ratio of 0.7.
 The tiling covered a region of approx. 0.45$^{\circ}$ in R.A. and 0.14$^{\circ}$ in declination.
 Additionally there were 24 tracking beams constantly pointing at 24 of the known pulsars in the cluster.
-The packing of the tiling on the cluster is plotted in the central panel of Figure \ref{fig:profile_overlay} overlaying an optical image of 47 Tucanae.
-Another 440-s observation on the pulsar J1644-4559 was carried out at 11:00 UTC on Dec 1, 2020 with 54 antennas and an overlap ratio of 0.996 to verify the beam shape.
+The packing of the tiling on the cluster is plotted in the central panel of Figure \ref{fig:profile_overlay} overlying an optical image of 47 Tucanae.
+Another 440-s observation on the pulsar PSR~J1644-4559 was carried out at 11:00 UTC on Dec 1, 2020 with 54 antennas and an overlap ratio of 0.996 to verify the beam shape.